timmattison/timmattison.github.io/source/_posts/2014-02-13-how-to-execute-a-command-on-a-remote-server-that-requires-you-to-su-or-sudo.markdown

 ---
 layout: post
-title: "How To: Remotely reboot a server that requires you to su or sudo"
+title: "How To: Execute a command on a remote server that requires you to su or sudo"
 date: 2014-02-13 14:28:49 -0500
 comments: true
 categories: